Skip to main content

 FAQ: Planning a 2026 Window Project

-Q1: How far in advance should I get estimates for 2026 projects?
+Q1: How far in advance should I plan a window replacement in 2026?

 Most homeowners take 6–12 months from initial research to signing a contract.
-Because manufacturing and installation can take 8–12 weeks, it’s best to start planning at least a few months before your preferred installation season.
+With manufacturing and installation timelines typically ranging from 8–12 weeks, it’s smart to start planning at least a few months before your ideal installation season—especially since demand remains high in 2026.

-Q2: Can I replace windows in the winter without energy loss?
+Q2: Can I replace windows in the winter without losing heat?

-Q4: Are new rebates or incentives expected in 2026?
+Q4: Are there any window rebates or tax credits available in 2026?

 Q5: Should I replace all my windows at once or in stages?